Cassiopee-Bureau-Mobile/website/Readme.md

 ## SSL

 You will need to have a SSL certificate to deploy the application.
-You need to generate a certificate and a key and put them in the `docker/ssl` folder, with the name:
+You need to generate a certificate and a key for your website (for example `example.com`) and put them in the `docker/ssl` folder, with the name:

-- example.crt
+- `example.com.crt`
-- example.key
+- `example.com.key`

 ## Deploy

-Try those with sudo if you got a permission error.

 ```bash
 $ docker compose -f docker-compose.yml -f docker-compose.prod.yml build
 $ docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d
 ```

+Try those with sudo if you got a permission error.

 ## Setup the database